hmrc/wristband-frontend/README.md

 wristband-frontend
 ==================

-A sfrontend client for the Wristband deployment service.
+A frontend client for the Wristband deployment service.
 Communicates directly with, and is dependent on [Wristband REST API](https://github.com/hmrc/wristband).

 README contents: